Tonyfu09/cissp-exam-cheatsheet/cissp-domain-6-security-assessment-and-testing.md

 - **Audit Strategy:** Ensures compliance with policies, procedures, and regulatory requirements.
 - **Testing Strategy:** Validates security control effectiveness and identifies potential weaknesses.

+SOC 1 engagements assess the organization's controls that might impact the accuracy of financial reporting.
+SOC 2 and 3 engagements extend into controls protecting confidentiality, integrity, and availability more generally.

 ---

 ## 6.2 Conduct Security Control Testing